psfree/eos_sdk_emu/README.md

 - { "gamename": "DefaultGameName" }: If the gamename is "DefaultGameName" or missing, the emulator will replace it with what the game provides it.
 - { "unlock_dlcs": true|false }: This will try to enable all dlcs/items that the game requests.
 If the game wants more infos on em it might not work.
 (Like unlock_all_dlcs on a steam emu, some need you to provide the appid = name).
 - { "log_level": "OFF|FATAL|ERR|WARN|INFO|DEBUG|TRACE" }: Decides how verbose the emulator will be, for debugging purpose.
 Defaults to OFF
+- { "language": "en" }: Sets the user language.
+It follows the ISO639 language codes.
+Search on the web for your language code if needed.
+Defaults to "en".